-Exploring Shakespeare with your children can be fun and easy
+Let me reassure you: exploring Shakespeare with your children can be fun and easy!

 Don’t believe me?
-Watch the video below, explore the resources I’ve rounded up, and then just start playing.
+Watch my free “Getting Started with Shakespeare” workshop, explore the resources I’ve rounded up, and then just start enjoying Shakespeare’s masterpieces with your kids of all ages.

-Experiencing the wit and beauty of Shakespeare (whether in reading, reciting, or memorizing) is one of my favorite things to do with my children.
+Experiencing the wit and beauty of Shakespeare (whether in reading, reciting, or memorizing) is one of my favorite things to do with my children in our homeschool.
 I hope this post encourages you to incorporate some Shakespearean delight in your own home!

 {This post contains affiliate links.
 Please see disclaimer.}